flatmaposlo/2018.flatmap.no/_talks/assum.md

   <p>Then you start to realise there is this other thing, composability.</p>

-  <p>In this talk I’ll demonstrate how Java programs often lack the comparability property.
+  <p>In this talk I’ll demonstrate how Java programs often lack the composability property.
 I’ll then proceed to
   show what this looks like when translated to Clojure.
 Finally, I’ll provide some techniques to avoid this all together and write code that is truly composable.</p>"
 speakers: